beepbomark/Useful-Scripts/README.md

 |[kill_zoom.bat](https://github.com/beepbomark/Useful-Scripts/blob/main/Scripts/kill_zoom.bat)|Terminates Zoom.|

 ## Powershell Scripts for Admin Users
-The PowerShell scripts below provide Admin users with quick tools for resetting and refreshing network connections, as well as managing applications.
+These PowerShell scripts provide Admin users with quick tools for managing network connections and applications.
 |Script|Description|
 |------|-----------|
 |[check_network_connections.ps1](https://github.com/beepbomark/Useful-Scripts/blob/main/PowerShell%20Scripts/check_network_connections.ps1)|To check if IPv4 settings are set to obtain an IP address automatically, and change them to automatic if they are not.|